polyfony-inc/polyfony/README.md

 ### Notice

-You can choose from different types of notice
+You can use from different types of notice elements to suit your needs
 ```php
 Notice($message, $title=null)
 Notice\Danger($message, $title=null)